FAQs | About Casting Kits

-Is the moulding material safe for my skin and for pets?
+Is the moulding material safe for my skin?

 Our moulding jelly is a seaweed-based material called Alginate.
-This is non-toxic, biodegradable and safe for skin, including babies and pets.
+This is non-toxic, biodegradable and safe for skin, including for babies.
 Our brand of Alginate is used every day by the casting artists at The Edinburgh Casting Studio.
 It is specially formulated to create amazingly detailed, high quality body castings whilst being gentle and safe.

 What else do I need with the kits?